email4reg/Financial-Engineering/Theory on Stocks.md

 When you buy a *debt* investment such as a bond, you are guaranteed the return of your money (the principal) along with promised interest payments.Whereas in *equity* investment, the risk of the company not being successful just as a small business owner isn't guaranteed a return, neither is a shareholder.
 Shareholders earn a lot if a company is successful, but they also stand to lose their entire investment if the company isn't successful.

 **Types of Stocks:**

+Two main types of stocks are : **Common Stock** and **Preferred Stock**.

+**Common Stock**: Common stocks form the majority of the stock,it represents ownership and a claim(dividends) on a portion of profit.Common stock yeilds higher return than other investments.This higher return comes at a cost since common stocks entail the most risk.
+If a company goes bankrupt and liquidates, the common shareholders will not receive money until the creditors,bondholders and preferred shareholders are paid.
+**Preferred Stock**: Preferred stocks represents some degree of ownership in a company, but doesn't come with the same voting rights.Preferred shares are guaranteed a fixed dividend forever.Another advantage is that in the event of liquidation, preferred shareholders are paid off before the common shareholder (but still after debt holders).
+Preferred stock may also be callable, meaning that the company has the option to purchase the shares from shareholders at anytime for any reason (usually for a premium).

+**Different Classes Of Stocks:**